hyperlane-xyz/hip/HIP-8.md

 This HIP proposes a design for the Hyperlane AVS building on top of Eigenlayer protocol to utilitise the economic security for messages outbound from Ethereum and subsequently its rollups.
 Currently, this proposal comprises of the following functions:

 - Allow eigenlayer operators to register/deregister themselves to the AVS as validators for any chain
+    - Creating hyperlaneAVS contract
+    - Modify validator client to produce ECDSA stake registry signature and post to s3 (like validator announce)
+    - CLI command to register/deregister operator to AVS - ask EL if they support registering on arbitrary stakeRegistry or do we need to add this to the CLI
 - Allow stakers to delegate their stake to the operators for the specific strategy.
+    -  Configure and deploy the strategy contracts manually.
+- Anticipate non-eigenlayer staking.
 - Anticipate permissionless slashing of opt-in operators by the ISM
 - Enable easy management of staked operators and maintain availability of operators for the ISMs - OOS

 **Architecture**